top of page

 Lack of space

-Up to 12 birds can be crowded into a small cage.
-This often means that each bird has less space than an A4 sheet of paper in which to spend their life.
+Up to 12 birds can be crammed into a small cage.
+This often means that each bird has less space than a letter-sized sheet of paper to spend her life.

 24.jpg